 Which State has the Most National Parks?

-California with 9 National Parks has the most parks on this list, while Alaska with 7 parks comes in second.
+California with 9 National Parks has the most parks on this list.
+We’ve explored 7 of those parks and they are amazing.
+Alaska, with 7 parks, comes in second.
 However there is a big difference in the number of visitors to National Parks in each of these states.
 Most of the parks in Alaska are very difficult to travel to due to remote locations and received a total of 1.4 million visitors in 2022 according to National Park Service statistics.
 While the California National Parks received over 11 millions of visitors.

 Alphabetical List of National Parks